 An alternate approach would be for state governments and charitable foundations to provide grants to citizen groups with limited funds to enable them to hire a lobbyist to pursue their goals at the state and local levels, so that both or all sides of an issue can be presented professionally to government officials.
-At least with respect to issues and projects - as opposed to procurement, grant, loan, permit, license, and other matters, which are the subject of most local lobbying - this would provide a countervailing increase in lobbying with the goals of increasing First Amendment speech and grievances, that is, increasing the good things that lobbying provides and the number of sources it comes from.
+At least with respect to issues and projects - as opposed to procurement, grant, loan, permit, license, and other financial matters, which are the subject of most local lobbying - this would provide a countervailing increase in lobbying with the goals of increasing First Amendment speech and grievances, that is, increasing the good things that lobbying provides and the number of sources it comes from.

-Bruce Cain has suggested something along these lines in his essay, "More or Less: Searching for Regulatory Balance, " in Race, Reform, and Regulation of the Electoral Process, ed.
+Stanford professor Bruce Cain has suggested something along these lines in his essay, "More or Less: Searching for Regulatory Balance, "in Race, Reform, and Regulation of the Electoral Process, ed.
 Guy-Uriel E. Charles, Heather K. Gerken, and Michael S. Kang (Cambridge Univ.
 Press, 2011).
 The idea is to have public lobbyists similar to public defenders in criminal proceedings.
 This would provide more voice in lobbying, equivalent to what matching funds provide with respect to campaign finance.

-Heather Gerken, in a 2011 Election Law Blog post, suggests "providing a legislative subsidy for issues where lobbyists aren't there to provide a helping hand, where staffers and their bosses need political, electoral, and policymaking information to move forward."
+Yale law professor Heather Gerken, in a 2011 Election Law Blog post, suggested "providing a legislative subsidy for issues where lobbyists aren't there to provide a helping hand, where staffers and their bosses need political, electoral, and policymaking information to move forward."
 This would entail funding independent "policy research consultants."
 Alex Tausanovitch worked with her on this idea.

-Former federal lobbyist, now Dean of Brooklyn Law School, Nicholas W. Allard signed on to the idea in his essay "The Seven Deadly Virtues of Lobbying," Election Law Journal (2014), and contributed two more ideas: making "pro bono public service part of a lobbyist's job description" and helping citizens to join together in lobbying coalitions the way they join together in class actions, possibly with the use of contingency fees, which are otherwise prohibited in many jurisdictions.
+Former federal lobbyist, now Dean of Brooklyn Law School, Nicholas W. Allard signed on to the idea in his essay "The Seven Deadly Virtues of Lobbying," Election Law Journal (2014), and contributed two more ideas: making "pro bono public service part of a lobbyist's job description" and helping citizens to join together in lobbying coalitions the way they join together in class actions, possibly with the use of contingency fees, which are otherwise prohibited for lobbying in many jurisdictions.

-Lee Drutman has a different approach, but it involves Congress and would likely be applied only larger cities and counties.
-In "A Better Way to Fix Lobbying," Issues in Governance Studies 40 (Brookings Institution, June 2011), Drutman focuses on the value of the information lobbyists provide, arguing that the problem is that it usually comes primarily from one side and is not transparent.
+Lee Drutman has a different approach, but it involves Congress and would likely be applicable only in larger cities and counties.
+In "A Better Way to Fix Lobbying," Issues in

+Governance Studies 40 (Brookings Institution, June 2011), Drutman focuses on the value of the information lobbyists provide, arguing that the problem is that it usually comes primarily from one side and is not transparent.
 What he proposes is that a website be created as a "forum and clearinghouse for all public policy advocacy," so that congressional staffers can see all sides of an issue, as agencies do with comments on proposed regulations, and that the information provided by lobbyists be available to all, since its purpose is, supposedly, to aid public knowledge during the legislative process.
-This interesting approach would only apply to a small part of local lobbying, since there would be no role for it in lobbying about procurement, grants, licenses, and most land use matters.